$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

-Any solutions or thoughts as to why cats shred paper are based somewhat on speculation.
+The reason why cats shred paper is based somewhat on speculation.

 Cats love to play and paper actually does respond in a satisfying way, by obligingly submitting to being torn up.